maflcko/b-c-gui-translations-review/reviews/pl.md

         <translation>Kopiuj etykietę</translation>

 ERR
-The translation is missing the shortcut marker (&) that appears in the source ("Copy &label").
-The ampersand must appear exactly once in the translation to indicate the mnemonic.
+Missing ampersand for the shortcut key.
+There must be exactly one '&' in the translation.

 Correct translation:
 Kopiuj &etykietę